OpenAngelArena/oaa/docs/install.md

 # Installing Angel Arena Allstars
-You have to set up several things before you can run a local instance of AAA for development.
+You have to set up several things before you can run a local instance of OAA for development.

 ## System Dependencies
 Start by installing these programs: